Enzuo/light-sql-template/README.md

 ###Logic

 - Write your .sql with templates tags
-- **Transform your sql into a template function** *<-- sql-Moduleon's job*
+- Load your .sql files
-- Use this function to create sql requests
+- **Transform your sql into a template function and generate requests** *<-- sql-Moduleon's job*
 - Pass those requests to your query engine

 #Available templates tags